Abel Aguilar

-Abel Enrique Aguilar Tapias (born 6 January 1985) is a Colombian former footballer who played as a central or defensive midfielder.
+Abel Enrique Aguilar Tapias (born 6 January 1985) is a Colombian former professional footballer who played as a central or defensive midfielder.

 Having started his career at Deportivo Cali, Aguilar signed with Italian club Udinese at the age of 20 then spent seven seasons in Spanish football with four teams, appearing in La Liga for Zaragoza, Hércules and Deportivo.
-He also competed professionally in France, Portugal and the United States.
+He also competed in France, Portugal and the United States.

 A Colombian international since 2004, Aguilar represented the nation in two World Cups and as many Copa América tournaments while playing 71 matches.

 Club career

 Italy

 Aguilar was born in Bogotá.
 Serie A club Udinese Calcio bought his rights in the summer of 2005, from local Deportivo Cali, and loaned him immediately to fellow league team Ascoli Calcio 1898 FC due to the excess of foreign players in the roster; however, after some problems in the arrival of the transfer, the player missed pre-season training, only joining it a month into the season.

 Aguilar returned to Udinese in January 2006, after having never played for Ascoli, but received few playing opportunities in the following months (two league matches and the UEFA Cup 1–0 loss at RC Lens, all incomplete).